Menu

 As mentioned above, Kumbh Mela will take place at four places.

-• At Godavari river in Nashik.
+• At the Godavari River in Nashik.

-• At Ganges river in Haridwar.
+• At the Ganges River in Haridwar.

 • At Shipra river in Ujjain.

 These four river banks are the venues of Kumbha Mela celebrations.
-For once every consecutive 3 years Kumbha Mela will take place in cyclic order in these places.
+For once every 3 consecutive years Kumbha Mela will take place in cyclic order in these places.

 Variance in Kumbh Mela